Sanders1970/MotiveMapper/README.md

-# Firebase Studio Project
+# MotiveMapper Firebase Studio Project

-This is a Next.js starter in Firebase Studio, linked to the MotiveMapper application.

-This project is now fully configured and ready for deployment via Firebase App Hosting.
+This is a Next.js starter project configured for Firebase Studio and deployment via Firebase App Hosting.